salesforce/bazel-eclipse/docs/install.md

 The Bazel Eclipse Feature does not come with an embedded install of Bazel.
 You must have Bazel installed on your machine and in your shell path.

-The [BazelVersionChecker](../plugin-libs/plugin-command/src/main/java/com/salesforce/bazel/eclipse/command/internal/BazelVersionChecker.java) has a version check when setting the Bazel executable in the Eclipse preferences.
+The BazelVersionChecker class has a version check when setting the Bazel executable in the Eclipse preferences.
 Choose a version of Bazel that is at least as high as that check.

 ### Installing the Bazel Eclipse feature into Eclipse